Flutterando/modular/flutter_modular/README.md

 ## Retrieving your injected dependencies in the view

-Let's assume the following BLoC has been defined and injected in our module (as in the previous example):
+Let's assume the following BLoC has been defined and injected into our module (as in the previous example):

 ```dart
 import 'package:flutter_modular/flutter_modular.dart' show Disposable;